Azure/AKS-Construction/docs/ContributingWizard.md

 The web app is preset driven, different presets will change the values of the controls in the tabs.
 Most controls map directly to a parameter for the main.bicep code file.

+The UI is initially populated with values from the config.json file.
+Selecting a preset then overlays specific values in the UI.

 ![overlay preset json](images/wiz-overlay-config.png)

 ### Guidance in the UI

-Whilst not being a teaching resource, adding UI hints, validation and links to the Azure documentation are very important.
+Whilst not being a teaching resource, adding UI hints, validation and links to the Azure documentation are all  important to the configuration experience.

 ## Design/Dev Process